GdPaul1234/movie-pipeline/README.md

 This command are primarly created to fit my need, don't run it if you don't have movies backup in place because it deletes the oldest movies in `base_path` and move the corresponding `${base_backup_path}/PVR/Films` to `movies_archive_folder`.

-Only movies are suported at the time of writing this document
+Only movies are supported at the time of writing this document

 ### Dump for kodi